-Let’s have a sneak peek at what are in store leading up
+Let’s have a sneak peek at what’s in store for our

-Those who have signed up for Work-life Balance Week 2017
+signed up for Work-life Balance Week 2017 can enjoy

 16-20 October: Work-Life Balance Week